RinoJonathan/Project-V-mirror/README.md

 if you face any errors, fix it and try again. if you dont face any errors, then these files will become minified outside

+read documentation folder of the project to get a good understanding of this project